vmware/vic/doc/user_doc/vic_security/README.md

 **Product version: 1.0**

-For an introduction to vSphere Integrated Containers and descriptions of its main components, see *vSphere Integrated Containers Installation*.

 ## Intended Audience

 This information is intended for VMware vSphere&reg; administrators who must deploy vSphere Integrated Containers in a secure environment.

+For an introduction to vSphere Integrated Containers and descriptions of its main components, see [Overview of vSphere Integrated Containers for vSphere Administrators](../vic_installation/introduction.html) in *vSphere Integrated Containers Installation*.

 # Send Documentation Feedback #